Liquid ingress into a gas flow instrument

-If your Alicat meter/controller gets liquid into it, don’t delay.
-Liquids may cause the dissimilar metals to interact if left inside too long.
-If you can, put the assembly under vacuum conditions.
-We recommend a hard vacuum (0.25 psi or less) and some gentle heat (50° to 60°C).
-Together, they will encourage the liquid to evaporate out of the small channels in your instrument.
+- If possible, put the device under vacuum conditions.
+We recommend a hard vacuum (0.25 PSI or less) and some gentle heat (50° to 60°C), to ensure all liquid will evaporate out of the small channels in your instrument.